mfhodges/BeanieBabiesApi/webscraping/README.md

 - Some Birthdays contain the year and some dont.
 - Some Release Dates and Retirement Date are listed M/D/Y and some are D/M/Y.

-No other data cleaning was implemented... though it should happen at some point!

 # Future Work
 - Researching the Beanie Babies that do not have birthdays and including them in the DB.